NPZlatu/rust-learning-lab/README.md

 1 --> 1
 2 --> 10

+### Problem 15:

+Given two strings s and t, return true if t is an anagram of s, and false otherwise.

+An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.

+Example 1:

+Input: s = "anagram", t = "nagaram"
+Output: true
+Example 2:

+Input: s = "rat", t = "car"
+Output: false

 ## Getting Started

 To get started with these exercises, clone this repository to your local machine and explore the source code.
 Each exercise is contained within its own directory and may include additional instructions or README files.